bitcoin-sv/bitcoin-sv/doc/README.md

 * unpack the files into a directory
 * run `bin/bitcoind`

-A docker image is available from https://hub.docker.com/repository/docker/bitcoinsv/bitcoin-sv.
+A docker image is available from https://hub.docker.com/r/bitcoinsv/bitcoin-sv.
 Images are tagged with the release version number.
 The `latest` tag is updated as new versions are released.
-The source for this image (Dockerfiles etc) are maintained in a GitHub repository: https://github.com/bitcoin-sv/docker-sv.
+The source for this image (Dockerfiles etc) is maintained in a GitHub repository: https://github.com/bitcoin-sv/docker-sv.

 ### Need Help?